paulllee/docker-lamp/README.md

 To access phpMyAdmin, it is pointed to: [localhost:3002](http://localhost:3001/)

+**IMPORTANT:** MySQL root, database name, user name, and database password are defaulted to `ubuntu`

 # Issues

 For any questions or issues, just plop them into the `Issues` tab!